Home – Slip and Fall – Walmart Cases Won

-Disclaimer - These cases are being provided for informational purposes only and should not be relied upon in any way.
+Disclaimer – These cases are being provided for informational purposes only and should not be relied upon in any way.
 The law is constantly evolving, including being replaced or modified.
-Therefore, we urge you to speak with an experienced Florida lawyer about your case to learn about your rights.
+Therefore, we urge you to speak with an experienced Florida personal injury lawyer about your case to learn about your rights.

 Slip and falls are the second leading cause of injuries and deaths after car accidents.
 Every hour an older adult dies as a result of a fall.
 The most common injuries resulting from slip and falls include, herniated disc, head injury and/or a knee injury.
 Learn more from Alan Sackrin, an expert slip and fall lawyer.

 Related Slip and Fall Topics

 Please feel free to read our other slip and fall (trip and fall) related articles and fact sheets, including: